Core Architecture & RFP Taxonomy

 if word_count > max_words:

-raise ValueError(f"Section '{info.data.get('title')}' exceeds {max_words}-word limit.")
+raise ValueError(f"Section '{info.data.get('title')}' exceeds {max_words}-word estimate.")

 return v